bhisaac/5eFP/5eFP-SRD.md

 |2⛁|-|Action Surge|...|
 |3⛁|-|Martial Archetype|...|

-## Action Surge (Rest)
+## Action Surge (Action, Rest)

 You can push yourself beyond your normal limits for a moment.
-The next action you take on your turn does not require you to discard your action.
+You take one action.
+After completing the action, you may take one additional action.

 ## Martial Archetype